-5.2 Results for Shannon Information Criterion
+5.2.
+Results for shannon information criterion

-For this criterion, the problem in (3.17) (equivalently, (3.19)) is considered, which leads to the solution in (3.22).
+For this criterion, the problem in (22) (equivalently, (24)) is considered, which leads to the solution in (25).
 That is, the optimal and equal power allocation strategies yield the same solution in this case.
-The Shannon information achieved by the optimal (equal) power allocation strategy is plotted versus k in Fig. 5.2.
+The Shannon information achieved by the optimal (equal) power allocation strategy is plotted versus k in Fig. 2.
 It is observed that the Shannon information increases as the dimension of the parameter vector, k, increases.
 The increase in Shannon information is linear for both system matrices, and the achieved Shannon information scores are nearly the same for $\mathbf{F} = \mathbf{F}1$ and $\mathbf{F} = \mathbf{F}2$.
-This means that increased Shannon information can be achieved while estimating more parameters instead of fewer parameters when the number of observations is equal to the number of parameters.